Why Is My Child Too Friendly with Strangers?

 While most of these cases are quickly resolved with the help of technological advancement, some don’t make it back alive (either got killed by their abductors or never get to hear from them again), and some remained as open cases.

-In light of that statistics, it’s obvious children are not safe around strangers.
+In light of that statistics, it’s apparent children are not safe around strangers.

 In other words, children are not safe in the absence of their parents or a trusted family member.